 Here are the nominations (in no particular order):

-- Die Glocke – German project to build an anti-gravity craft in the shape of a bell
+- Die Glocke – German project to build an anti-gravity craft, detailed in The Hole Inside the Earth

 - Krummlauf – an insane German device for shooting round corners

 - British Churchill Tank – that could lay a bridge within minutes